ChQf/ChQf.github.io/_pages/about.md

 ## News

+* Jan.
+2023, Submission: my new research manuscript (co-author) was accepted by *IEEE Transactions on Power Systems*.
 * Nov.
 2022, Submission: my new research manuscript (first-author) was submitted to *2023 IEEE PESGM*.
 * Nov.
 2022, Submission: my new research manuscript (co-author) was submitted to *2023 IEEE PESGM*.
 * Nov.
 2022, Award: I was awarded the Outstanding Master's Thesis of Fujian Province, China.
 * Oct.
 2022, Submission: my new research manuscript (first author) was submitted to *IEEE Transactions on Power Systems*.
 * Jun.
 2022, Acceptance: my new research manuscript (first author) was accepted by *IEEE Transactions on Power Systems*.
-* Mar.
-2022, Submission: my new research manuscript (co-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
 2021, Award: my research paper (co-author) was awarded as the *High Impact Paper of Proceedings of The CSEE in 2021*.
 * Jul.
 2021, Award: I was awarded the Outstanding Academic Scholarship for Postgraduate, Fuzhou University.
 * Jul.
 2021, Acceptance: my new research manuscript (first author) was accepted by *CSEE Journal of Power & Energy Systems*.